-Pierre-Alexandre Degehet is a member of the corporate M&A, private equity, capital markets, banking and financial services practices at BSP, as well as being head of the start-up and fintech practice and the BSP French desk.
-He advises on corporate and M&A transactions, joint ventures and corporate governance, public takeovers, securities law and regulatory matters, as well as capital market transactions.
+Pierre-Alexandre Degehet is a member of the corporate M&A, private equity, capital markets, banking and financial services practices.
+He is head of the start-up and fintech practice and the BSP French desk.
+He advises on corporate and M&A transactions, joint ventures and corporate governance, public takeovers, securities law, and regulatory matters, as well as on capital market transactions.